 The primary aim of my research is the development and evaluation of disease control strategies to improve health in low-income countries, with a specific focus on malaria.

-My current research investigates (i) the impact of asymptomatic malaria infections on anaemia and cognition; (ii) the epidemiology and control of malaria in school-aged children; and (iii) community-based approaches to improve treatment of malaria and other common childhood infections by community health workers and registered drug shops.
+My current research investigates the (i) impact of asymptomatic malaria infections on anaemia and cognition; (ii) epidemiology and control of malaria in school-aged children; and (iii) interventions to improve treatment of malaria and other common childhood infections by community health workers, private clinics and drug shops.

 Past research has also examined the spatial epidemiology of malaria in areas of seasonal transmission in West Africa, and low and unstable transmission in the East African Highlands.

-I have led numerous intervention studies in sub-Saharan Africa, including randomised trials to evaluate the impact of intermittent parasite clearance in schools; seasonal malaria chemoprevention and nutritional interventions in pre-school children; malaria prevention during pregnancy (IPTp and ITNs); and use of malaria rapid diagnostic tests by CHWs and drug shop vendors; and integrated community case management (iCCM).
+I have led numerous intervention studies in sub-Saharan Africa, including randomised trials to evaluate the impact of intermittent parasite clearance in schools; seasonal malaria chemoprevention and nutritional interventions in pre-school children; malaria prevention during pregnancy (IPTp and ITNs); use of malaria rapid diagnostic tests by CHWs and drug shop vendors; and integrated community case management (iCCM).

 I have worked in The Gambia, Kenya, Mali, Senegal and Uganda.